Here is everything

 One Product.
 Full Focus.

-GigShip moved into full development, was soft-launched, and is now in active testing across Ghana.
-Cosbyte is now a product company in the most honest sense: one mission, one product, one founding team being assembled to execute it.
+GigShip moved into full development, was soft-launched, and is now in active testing.
+The mission is singular: one product, one founding team being assembled to execute it, and one clear measure of success — one million lives impacted through technology.

 We entered this era with assets most day-one startups don't have: